jensbast/TimemaConsOfAsex/README.md

  -[pNpS](pNpS) - scripts for calculation of synonimous and non-synonimous SNPs

  -[augment_OG.ipynb](augment_OG.ipynb) - script (ipython notebook) to mine ortholog variants from the OMA ouput

+-[polymorphisms_processing.R](polymorphisms_processing.R) - R script to process output from pNpS program and calculate pS, pN and pNpS